 Parking will be available at the Boulder marathon start line and at the Escalante finish line.
 Please note that NO parking will be available at the half-marathon start line, although private vehicles may drop racers off.
 In both Boulder and Escalante, please park in designated areas.
 In Boulder, off-road parking will be available at the staging area near the start line, and along the road north of the staging area.
 In Escalante, parking will be available on 100 North adjacent to the City Park.
 Note that Center Street along the finish line area will be closed for parking during the races, and we ask that you refrain from parking in either the Hills & Hollows or Griffin Groceries parking lots.

 Bib packets can be picked up on Friday, October 13, between 4:00 pm and 7:00 pm.
 Packet pickup will be at the Historic Escalante Showhouse, located at 50 Main Street in Escalante.
 This historical building in the middle of town was recently renovated as a center for local music and community events.
 If you need to make other accommodations for packet pickup, please contact firstname.lastname@example.org.
 You may want to pick up your packet in conjunction with the pre-race dinner (see below).

-A pre-race dinner will be held for runners, friends and families, volunteers, and community members will also be held (in conjunction with packet pickup) at the Escalante Showhouse on the Friday, October 13, from 5:30 to 7:00 p.m.
-The Showhouse hosts, Jenifer and Shannon Steed, will offer a classic pasta menu and dessert, and local citizens will also provide a vegan alternative and homemade goodies.
+A pre-race dinner will be held for runners, friends and families, volunteers, and community members will also be held (in conjunction with packet pickup; see above) at the Escalante Showhouse on the Friday, October 13, from 5:30 to 7:00 p.m.
+The Showhouse hosts, Jenifer and Shannon Steed, will offer a classic pasta menu and dessert.
 The cost of the dinner is $10 per plate, payable by cash or check at the Showhouse.
 We hope to see you there!